Soda Lakes

 The Soda Lakes are two lakes located northwest of Fallon, Nevada.
-They occupy two basaltic maar volcano craters which may have erupted in the last 1500 years.
+They occupy two basaltic maar volcano craters which may have erupted in the last 1,500 years.
 The larger lake, called Soda Lake or Big Soda Lake, is somewhat elongated, stretching 2 km in length.
 The smaller one, Little Soda Lake, is 200 m across.
-Considered to be a single volcano, the combined craters are young enough that future activity can't be ruled out.
+Considered to be a single volcano, the combined craters are young enough that future activity cannot be ruled out.
 A geothermal power plant is located on the northeast flank of the volcano.

 A significant increase in level of Big Soda Lake occurred in the early 20th century due to increased groundwater table.
 It became a meromictic lake where the deeper water no longer mixes with surface waters.
 New tufa formations have served as a rare research example of tufa's rate of growth within a century.

 Geology

 Maar volcanoes such as at Soda Lakes are formed by explosive eruptions when magma comes into contact with groundwater.

 The Lahontan Valley floor around Soda Lakes consists of ancient Lake Lahontan sediments.
-The Soda Lakes volcano's age is inferred as less than 6000 years because it is younger than the lake sediments.
+The Soda Lakes volcano's age is inferred as less than 6,000 years because it is younger than the lake sediments.
 Fault lines in the Carson Valley trend to the northeast.
 Other older volcanoes nearby include the Upsal Hogback basalt cone 7 miles northeast and Rattlesnake Hill in Fallon.